AndrewJBateman/ionic-angular-world-data/README.md

 ## General info

 * The [Rest Countries API](https://restcountries.eu/) has a number of endpoints that can be used to search for info.
 I have used the endpoints: All, Name & Region.
-The (API Response Example)[https://restcountries.eu/#api-endpoints-response-example] was useful to create my http interface classes.
+The (API Response Example)[https://restcountries.eu/#api-endpoints-response-example] was useful to create my http interface classe.

-* The [Google Charts Maps](https://developers.google.com/chart/interactive/docs/gallery/map): 'displays a map using the Google Maps API.
-Data values are displayed as markers on the map.
-Data values can be coordinates (lat-long pairs) or addresses.
-The map will be scaled so that it includes all the identified points.' (text from link).
+* The [Google Maps](https://cloud.google.com/maps-platform/maps/) API displays a interactive map of the chosen country that the user can zoom in and out of.

 ## Screenshots